|MORGELLONS DISEASE FACTORS (2009 - REVISED 2010)|

 Also, if a person is overweight, then more androgen (testosterone) is converted to estrogen by the enzyme aromatase in relation to fat cells in the skin.
 The more fat you have, the higher the conversion rate, because aromatase increases estrogen in the peripheral fat tissue.

 In addition, the Morgellons life form produces its own pheromones to attract insects.
-Inside the human body, it still produces these insect-attracting pheromones, which means that people who have Morgellons disease contract all kinds of other parasitic infections.
-This fungus even exploits the human apocrine glands and sweat as amplifiers to propagate its pheromones, and one can smell this unpleasant and sharp odor too.
+Inside the human body, it still produces these insect-attracting pheromones (chemotaxis), which means that people who have Morgellons disease contract all kinds of other parasitic infections too.
+This Morgellons organism even exploits the human apocrine glands and sweat as amplifiers to propagate its pheromones, and one can smell this unpleasant and sharp odor too.

 Stress kills you slowly: